altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Tch."<br/>

-Jerome sat down with a bored expression.
+Jerome sat down with a bored expression.<br/>

 Evrard and Eric pleaded Altina, “At least bring along a guard!”

-Regis wanted an escort too.
+Regis wanted an escort too.<br/>

-Because the enemy wasn't just prince Latreille.
+Because the enemy wasn't just prince Latreille.<br/>

-Anyway, it had been quite a while since he left the capital.
+Anyway, it had been quite a while since he left the capital.<br/>

 End